Burst water pipes can cause £1000s worth of damage to your home. Here’s what to do if it happens to you.

 If water has reached power sockets, call out a certified electrician.
 Don’t use any appliances which have come into contact with the water.

 If you want to claim on your home insurance for any damage, be sure to contact us before you arrange for a plumber and/or an electrician to visit.
-If your insurance policy includes a home emergency service, we may be able to contact a reputable professional plumber or electrician for you.
+If your insurance policy includes home emergency cover, we can contact a reputable professional plumber or electrician for you.

 4. Document the damage